Swapnil4GIT/EdTech_Education_LinearRegression/README.md

-# Jamboree_Education_LinearRegression
+# EdTech_Education_LinearRegression
-Jamboree Education LinearRegression
+EdTech Education LinearRegression

 Problem Statement:
 1. Design a machine learning model to predict the chance of admit to the IVY league college.